kingo132/a51m-r2-5700m-hackintosh/README.md

 * Internal display does not support brightness adjustment
   * fixed!
 Only warm boot from Windows will work, cold boot won't work.
 See my modified version of Whatevergreen for more detail: https://github.com/acidanthera/WhateverGreen/pull/90
 * Geekbench 5 Metal score only get 20000 under mac os, which compared to Windows 10 will get 50000
   * fixed!
-Modify the vBIOS using this guid ([Chinese Only](https://ngabbs.com/read.php?tid=23329199&rand=624)) and use that vBIOS to add ATY,bin_image property.
-Or you can just uncomment that property in my opencore config file to let it take effect.
-(Disabled by default for safty reason, because haven't done much test and I can't read GPU temperature under MacOS.)
+Modify the vBIOS using this tool ([RED BIOS EDITOR](https://www.igorslab.de/en/red-bios-editor-and-morepowertool-adjust-and-optimize-your-vbios-and-even-more-stable-overclocking-navi-unlimited/3/)) and use that vBIOS to add ATY,bin_image property.
+See [Unlock the performace of rx5700m in MacOS section](#unlock-the-performace-of-rx5700m-in-macos)
 * Trackpad not support guesture
   * May need to modify the code of voodooi2c, too difficult for me to fix.
 * Audio output will reset to headphone on every boot, and the quality of headphone output is terrible